openwdl/wdl/SPEC.md

 ### Struct Literals

 A struct literal is an instance of a specific `Struct` type that provides values for all of the non-optional members and any of the optional members.
+Any optional members that are not initialized are given the value `None`.

 The members of a struct literal are validated against the `Struct`'s definition at the time of creation.
 Members do not need to be specified in any specific order.
 Once a struct literal is created, it is immutable like any other WDL value.

 A struct literal begins with the name of the `Struct` type, followed by name-value pairs for each of the members within braces.